By Vic Rosenthal

 Yesterday I described some of my experiences at one of our community’s recurrent anti-Israel events.
 It got me thinking about the reasons that we seem to divide into groups according to political criteria, groups that talk past one another.

 I mentioned that I went to an event sponsored by the local “Center for Nonviolence.”
-I would very much like to explain to them why I think that the policies that they advocate, these basically honest people who would like to improve the world, would result more violence, not less.
+I would very much like to explain to them why I think that the policies they advocate, these basically honest people who would like to improve the world, would result in more violence, not less.
 But conversations like this are almost impossible.
 Why is this?

-When I think back to my days as a philosophy student, one of the philosophers that made the most sense to me was Kant.
-Kant took very seriously the arguments of Hume and others that the ideas of space, time, causality, etc. — things that allow us to organize and understand our experience – could not be found in our experience itself.
-But if this is so, how do we know that our systems of knowledge, including science, are reliable?
+When I think back to my days as a philosophy student, one of the philosophers who made the most sense to me was Kant.
+Kant took very seriously the arguments of Hume and others that the ideas of space, time, causality, etc. — things that allow us to organize and understand our experience — could not be found in our experience itself.
+But if this is so, how can we know that our systems of knowledge, including science, are reliable?

-Kant’s answer (very oversimplified) is that these “modes of perception” — space and time — and “categories of the understanding” — including causality — are built into humans, who then impose them on their otherwise chaotic perception of outside reality.
+Kant’s answer (very oversimplified!) is that these “modes of perception” — space and time — and “categories of the understanding” — including causality — are built into humans, who then impose them on their otherwise chaotic perception of outside reality.